unsearchapp/unsearch/README.md

 - `/landing`: A landing page built with React.
 - `/packages/assets`: Some shared assets
 - `/packages/ui`: A set of shared components built with React, used in both the `extension` and `client`
+- `/word2vec`: A Flask api that serves a pretrained word embedding for semantic search.